lerina/wasm-snake-game/README.md

         }

         // mk row: mv on the x axis
-        // I find this unnesseraly cluttering to the eyes and demanding on the cpu for (let x=0; x <= canvas.width; x+=CELL_SIZE) {
+        for (let x=0; x <= canvas.width; x+=CELL_SIZE) {
             ctx.moveTo(0, x);
             ctx.lineTo(canvas.width, x);
         }

         ctx.stroke();
     }